MaahirG/Portfolio/README.md

 I seriously thank you for reading through that, the journey becomes 1000x better when somebody else takes the time to walk through it too!

 ## Project 2: Machine Learning Application, Backend Workflow (Machine Learning + SWE Intern)
-##### As an intern, I was hands on with the entire ML lifecycle: From research, problem identification, stakeholder meetings, model implementation, train/test/eval/tune etc, to building an entire system backend interfaceable with a webapp and starting with AI deployment and MLOps.
+#### As an intern, I was hands on with the entire ML lifecycle: From research, problem identification, stakeholder meetings, model implementation, train/test/eval/tune etc, to building an entire system backend interfaceable by a frontend webapp, while also starting with AI deployment and MLOps.
 #### Below is the censored codebase design for a deep learning based auto-annotating scientist aid within the realm of Mass Spectrometry.
 (Private code repo)

 <p float="left">